AndrewDamico/nlpnetworkanalysis/src/cluster_headlines/readme.md

-# Pose Detection Module
+# Cluster Headlines

-The Viper Toolkit includes several modules created to aid with the management of the log outputs, node names, timing functions, and parameters.
+The Cluster Headlines module clusters a set of headlines for a given period and returns the addresses of the centroids super centroid

 * Name Manager()
 * Logger()